Introduction

 Contributions to the OP Stack are always welcome.
 Please refer to the CONTRIBUTING.md for general information about how to contribute to the OP Stack monorepo.

-package there are some additional steps you should follow.
+When contributing to the contracts-bedrock package there are some additional steps you should follow.
 These have been

 conveniently packaged into a just command which you should run before pushing your changes.